apache/beam/website/www/site/content/en/documentation/dsls/dataframes/differences-from-pandas.md

 ## Classes of unsupported operations

-The sections below describe classes of operations that are not supported, or not yet supported, by the Beam DataFrame API.
-Workarounds are suggested, where applicable.
+The sections below describe classes of operations that are not yet supported, or supported with caveats, by the Beam DataFrame API.
+Workarounds are suggested where applicable.

 ### Non-parallelizable operations